 - Only part (first inch of the very first part) that is intraperitoneal for this reason freely movable.

-- Only part provided by end arteries.
+- Only part supplied by end arteries.

 - Only part that is devoid of circular mucus folds.